The Mask of Orpheus

 The Mask of Orpheus is an opera with music by Harrison Birtwistle, electronic music realised by Barry Anderson and a libretto by Peter Zinovieff.
 It was premiered in London at the English National Opera on 21 May 1986 to great critical acclaim.
 A recorded version conducted by Andrew Davis and Martyn Brabbins has also received good reviews.
+A new production of the opera was staged at the English National Opera in 2019, conducted by Martyn Brabbins and James Henshaw.

-It was revived at the ENO in 2019.
-The work is around three hours long.
+The opera is around three hours long.

 Synopsis

 The structure of the opera's plot is complex.
 Rather than telling a story by starting at A and going through B to C, The Mask of Orpheus explores the Orpheus myth in a number of directions at once, examining the various contradictions which are in the various versions of the myth.

 This is done by a very elaborate stage design, whereby the stage is divided into a number of different areas, each containing its own part of the action.
 In addition, each of the major characters – Orpheus, Eurydice and Aristaeus – appear in three forms: as a singer who represents their human forms; as a mime, representing their heroic selves; and as a puppet, representing their myths.
 Also, individual events may occur within the opera on several occasions, as they are being predicted, as they happen, and as they are being remembered.

 An example of this process in action is the seduction of Eurydice by Aristaeus.
 When first seen in act 1, this event is shown simultaneously in two different versions: in one, Eurydice is raped by Aristaeus before dying; in the other she is not.
 Later, in act 2, Orpheus remembers this event, but now it is Orpheus, not Aristaeus, who is seducing Eurydice before her death.

 Because of the complex structure of the work, it is difficult to provide a detailed synopsis.
 However, the opera's story might be broadly said to be as follows: